 We can provide legal assistance in calculating the average weekly wage workers’ compensation in Illinois.
 Our extensive experience has helped many clients recover medical expenses, lost income, and other disability benefits throughout Illinois.

 Contact us today at (888) 424-5757 to schedule a free initial consultation.
 We are not paid until our lawyers successfully resolve your case.
 All information you share with our law firm remains confidential through an attorney-client relationship.

 The Worker’s Compensation program benefits are based on an Average Weekly Wage (AWW), calculated on the employee’s wages earned before the injury occurred.
 The Illinois Workers Compensation Act (Section 10) determines that the average is based on the previous fifty-two weeks before the injury date.

-The Illinois Department of Employment Security publishes the bi-annual statewide Average Weekly Wage, setting the maximum and minimum benefit levels for everyone receiving Workers Compensation payments based on the number of weeks or number of hours the employee worked before their illness or injury.
+The Illinois Department of Employment Security publishes the bi-annual statewide Average Weekly Wage, setting the maximum and minimum benefit levels for everyone receiving Workers’ Compensation payments based on the number of weeks or the number of hours the employee worked before their illness or injury.